benbarraclough/BeerGoggleGames/src/content/posts/top-5-greatest-party-themes.md

 ![](/images/jungletheme.webp)

-The Jungle theme’s main requirement is that guests must either dress up or have questionable body painting to look like jungle animals.
-The focus must be on decoration, mostly to distract from the costumes.
-Use tissue paper, plastic plants, and cheap inflatables, everything possible to create the illusion of a damp, claustrophobic forest.
+The main requirement of a Jungle theme is that guests must either dress up or have questionable body painting to look like animals.
+The focus must be on decoration, mostly to distract from the costumes, using tissue paper, fake plants, and cheap inflatables, everything possible to create the illusion of a claustrophobic forest.

 Shit you'll need: